– vegan – gluten free – oil free – refined sugar free – low fat –

 - Prep ahead of time.
 The oats need enough time to absorb the milk.
 I recommend making them the night before, but at the very least, prep them at least 4 hours before you plan on eating them.

 - Add any nuts/topping upon serving.
 Mix-ins will get soggy if they are sitting in the oatmeal for too long.
-To keep it all fresh, I recommend adding any toppings right before eating.
+To keep it all fresh, I recommend adding the pistachios as well as any other toppings right before eating.
 This will help keep the overnight oats fresher for longer.
-My favorite toppings for these healthy snickers overnight oats have been banana, peanuts, dairy-free chocolate chips or cacao nibs.
+My favorite toppings have been blueberry jam, pistachios, and sunflower seeds – a little bit of salty and a little bit of sweet.

 - A large mixing bowl with lid

 - GF old-fashioned rolled oats: Both gluten-free and original rolled oats work well with these overnight oats.
 I have not tried this recipe with steel cut oats or instant/quick-cooking oats, so I cannot attest to how they will turn out.
 If you do try them, I would love to know how it worked in the comments :).

 - Frozen blueberries: fresh or frozen blueberries can be used, but the frozen blueberries give the oats a beautiful pop of color that the fresh blueberries won’t.
 I haven’t tried these overnight oats with any other berries, but I would imagine that any blend of frozen berries would work.
 If you try a different version, I would love to know how it went!